derekjhyang/CitrixXenserver-develop-env/README.md

 CitrixXenserver-develop-settings
 ================================

-for development with OpenStack in CitrixXenserver-5.6.100sp2
+for develop OpenStack in CitrixXenserver-5.6.100sp2 + Openvswitch 1.4.3

 but xenserver mostly develops its scripts with python2.4.3